Easing Back into Fitness –Safely!

 Proper hydration is paramount to physical performance.
 It's not just about how much you drink but also when and maybe even more importantly what you drink.
 As for when: if you're thirsty, it's already too late!
 Drink regularly throughout the day.
 The best indicator that you're having enough to drink is clear urine.
 The amount you need to drink depends on your level of activity and the temperature, so be flexible and try to always have water within reach.
 Lastly, the best drink that you'll ever have is water!
 As long as your food contains all the electrolytes you need, there's no need to add them to your drink (your teeth and gut will thank you too).

-As for keeping good eating habits to support your progress and achieve long term weight loss, see Andy's diet tip.
+As for keeping good eating habits to support your progress and achieve long term weight loss, see Andy's diet tip in this edition.

 7- Get help!